Parenting Resources

 “The first duty of love is to listen.” – Paul Tillich

-Listening, really listening, means doing so with the ears, the eyes, and the heart.
+Listening, real listening, means using the ears, eyes, mind, and heart.
+What does that look like?

-- Use the 1 out of 5 rule: in a 5-minute conversation, they should talk for 4 of those minutes.
-If not, you might not really be listening!
+• Use the 1 out of 5 rule: in a 5-minute conversation, they should talk for 4 of those minutes.
+If not, you might not really be listening.

-- Repeat back what they say, It shows that you’re listening, and can give you time to think before you react.
+• Repeat back what they say, It shows that you’re listening, and can give you time to think before you react.

 What does listening look like on the inside?

-- Clear your mind of all the other things you have going on in there – dinner prep? laundry?
-It can wait.
-If it really can’t wait, make an appointment with them to have the conversation later.
+• Clear your mind of all the other things you have going on in there – dinner prep? laundry?
+Your boss?

-- Pause before you reply; many times we are busy preparing our words instead of hearing theirs.
+• Pause before you reply; many times we are busy preparing our words instead of hearing theirs.

-- Listen without judging.
+• Listen without judging.

 Want an easy reminder at home?
-Download and print LUV Listen cards.
+Download and print some "LUV Listen cards."
 Put one on your fridge.
 Invite your children to show it to you when they feel you’re not listening.

-This blog article from Huffington Post offers a story of parent listening and summarizes 6 ways to help parents be intentional about listening.
+This blog from Huffington Post offers a story of parent listening and summarizes 6 ways to help parents be intentional about listening.

-From a Today Show series, Why you should REALLY listen to your kids.
+From a Today Show series, Why you should listen to your kids.
 The advice is timeless, despite being from 2004.

 As Jim Higley points out in this article, sometimes listening is enough by itself.